w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

   the deposit.

 If one of those conditions is false, this function call returns with an error (TODO: or panics).
-On success, the following steps are executed:
+On success, the PVF executes:

+* Generates a `ChAcceptRequest` message and inserts it into the `upward_messages` list of the candidate commitments.

+Once a candidate block is inserted into the relay chain, the relay runtime reads the messages and executes:

 * Reserve a deposit for the caller of this function (`recipient`).
 * Confirm the open channel request in the request list by setting the